 Occasionally, when the test result is outside the concentration range of the test, it may be necessary to dilute the sample and repeat the test.
-If the result is close to the top of the scale and a more accurate result is required, a dilution may be used to increase the sensitivity of the test :-
+If the result is close to the top of the scale and a more accurate result is required, a dilution may be used to increase the sensitivity of the test:

 - 1 Take a Dilution Tube (PT 512) and fill to the x2 mark with the extract.
 Make up to the 'Deionised Water' mark with deionised water.
-Replace the tube cap and mix. - 2 Carry out the test on the diluted sample in a 10 ml test tube as per the normal test instructions.
+Replace the tube cap and mix. - 2 Carry out the test on the diluted sample as per the normal test instructions.